 The role of the Group’s Internal Audit function is to provide independent assurance to the Board of Directors that the key risks of the organization are under control and to support Management in ensuring compliance, operational efficiency and control effectiveness across the Group.

-In 2017, four internal audits were performed at global and local levels according to the audit program approved by the Audit Committee of the Board of Directors.
+Until 2021 a highly experienced team at KPMG in Basel complemented by local KPMG offices with specific local language skills and expertise executed the Internal Audit missions reporting to the Audit and Risk Committee.
+In 2021, six internal audits were performed at local level according to the audit program approved by the Audit and Risk Committee of the Board of Directors.

 The Board of Directors is responsible for the overall supervision of risk management and uses the Internal Audit function to this end.
-The Board has delegated the task of risk management to the Chief Risk Officer (CRO).
-Through its Audit Committee, the Board assesses and discusses risks on a regular basis in consultation with the CRO and/or the relevant members of senior management.
+The Board has delegated the task of risk management to the Chief Risk Officer (CRO), who is also the CFO.
+Through its Audit and Risk Committee, the Board assesses and discusses risks on a regular basis in consultation with the CRO and/or the relevant members of senior management (see p.
+86 on the Annual Report).